jdittrich/userNeedResearchBook/text/dataGathering.md

 \
 <!-- SECTION: CONTENT -->
-You will supplement, transcribe and analyse your notes after the data gathering.
+You will supplement, transcribe and analyze your notes after the data gathering.
 Thus you need to be able to make sense of them later.
-Between collecting the data and reviewing your notes, the *context* is easily forgotten: If you just write «empty page« it may make totally sense at the moment you write that, seeing what is happening and  knowing what happend before and after.
+Between collecting the data and reviewing your notes, the *context* is easily forgotten: If you just write «empty page« it may make totally sense at the moment you write that, seeing what is happening and  knowing what happened before and after.
 But without that implicit knowledge »empty page« does not make much sense.

 > Rather than »creates empty page« write
 > »creates empty pages to organize drafts«